williamromero11/williamromero11/README.md

 [Cybersecurity Professional](https://www.linkedin.com/in/william-romero-pirela/) • [Programmer](https://github.com/williamromero11) • [Resume](https://williamromero11.github.io/files/Resume.pdf) • [Portfolio](https://williamromero11.github.io/)

-I am an entry level IT and cybersecurity student currently completing my degree in Information Technology.
-My interests focus on system administration, network security, and defensive security operations.
-I am looking for an internship or junior role where I can contribute to maintaining secure systems, supporting network operations, and assisting with incident response while continuing to grow my technical skills.
+Information Technology graduate specializing in Networks and Cybersecurity from University of Central Florida, with admission into UCF’s M.S. in Cyber Security and Privacy program.
+Passionate about system administration, network security, and defensive security operations, with practical experience supporting IT infrastructure, Active Directory environments, troubleshooting enterprise systems, and networking technologies.
+Currently pursuing opportunities in IT support, systems administration, networking, or cybersecurity where I can apply technical and analytical skills in a professional environment.

 🎓 B.S. in Information Technology — University of Central Florida (Apr 2026).